 The Common Dandelion is an introduced and naturalized perennial forb that grows with erect to ascending stems from 2 to 12 inches high.
-Flowering stems (technically scapes) are round, green, sometimes with purplish coloration, are smooth and contain a milky juice.
+Flowering stems (technically scapes) are round, hollow, green, sometimes with purplish coloration, are smooth and contain a milky juice.
 A plant typically produces 1 to 10 stems.

 The leaves are all basal forming a rosette and can number as many as 20+ on a robust plant.
 They are oblong to spatulate in shape, held horizontally to erect, long and pinnately divided into shallow-to-deep lobes with the terminal lobe usually larger or as large as the nearest two lateral lobes.
 Lobes usually have teeth which become very small and pointed on the lobes near the leaf tips.
 Leaf stalks usually have narrow wings.
 The prominent main vein of the leaf is hollow, like the scape and has the same milky juice.
 It appears depressed on the upper surface and very prominent on the underside.
 The leaf underside is slightly paler in color with some fine soft hair.
 Large leaves can show considerable variation in lobe arrangement.